 Glare.
 Drivers can be blinded for a short time by bright light.
-It takes time to recover from this blindness.
-Older drivers are especially bothered by glare.
-Most people have been temporarily blinded by camera flash units or by the high beams of an oncoming vehicle.
 It can take several seconds to recover from glare.
 Even two seconds of glare blindness can be dangerous.
 A vehicle going 55 mph will travel more than half the distance of a football field during that time.
-Don't look directly at bright lights when driving.
-Look at the right side of the road.
-Watch the sidelines when someone coming toward you has very bright lights on.